Overview

 Booking History

-- All proposals created for the agency (both pending and not booked)
+- All Journeys created for the agency

-- All itineraries for this agency
+- Confirmed trips for this agency

 - Chronological history of all interactions